mswjs/data/README.md

 db.car.create({ country: usa })
 ```

-#### Unique relations
+#### Unique relationships

-Both `oneOf` and `manyOf` relations may be marked as unique.
-A unique relation is such where a referenced entity cannot be assigned to another entity more than once.
+Both `oneOf` and `manyOf` relationships may be marked as unique.
+A unique relationship is where a referenced entity cannot be assigned to another entity more than once.

-In the example below we defined the "user" and "invitation" models, and design their relation so that one invitation cannot be assigned to multiple users.
+In the example below we define the "user" and "invitation" models, and design their relationship so that one invitation cannot be assigned to multiple users.

 ```js
 import { factory, primaryKey, oneOf } from '@mswjs/data'